COMPANY AND CREATIVE DIRECTORS

 Jacqui Green, Head of Dance

 Jacqui Green is one of Australia’s leading choreographers, adjudicators, dancers and dance teachers.
+Most recently she choreographed the 2017 season of HONK!
+Jr - the musical tale of the Ugly Duckling at the Lawler Theatre, Southbank Theatres - home of the MTC, which also toured to the Adelaide Fringe Festival.
 As a choreographer and dancer, Jacqui’s credits include The Don Lane Show, The Ronnie Corbett Show, The Midday Show, The AFI Awards and The Logie Awards.
-Jacqui played the leading role of Cassie in the 1990s national tour of I Hope I Get It (Mo Award Nomination), and has also featured in productions of Funny Girl, The Sound of Music, Hello Dolly and Cabaret.
+Jacqui played the leading role of Cassie in the national tour of A Chorus Line (Mo Award Nomination), and has also featured in productions of Funny Girl, The Sound of Music, Hello Dolly and Cabaret.
 Directorial credits include a tour of Asia and New Zealand as the resident director of Joseph’s Dreamcoat for the Really Useful Group.
-She has toured internationally with numerous Stage School Productions, directed and choreographed Adelaide Fringe Festival and Disney Paris Productions, Fashion Parades in Melbourne and Fiji for major Hotel chains.
-In addition to choreographing the repertoire for all YABC mid-year and end-of-year Gala seasons at the National Theatre, Jacqui directed and choreographed YABC’s A Very Gleeful Tribute Show, Seussical TYA and Joseph and the Amazing Technicolor Dreamcoat for the Malthouse and Adelaide Fringe Festival, Disney Alice in Wonderland (Melbourne Fringe 2014), This Is Australia USA Tour 2015, Disney Aladdin Jr (Union Theatre) and Disney The Little Mermaid Jr (2015), and in 2016 Disney Alice in Wonderland Jr. and Disney Beauty and the Beast Jr.
+She has toured internationally with numerous Stage School Australia productions including the 2015 and 2016 This Is Australia tours of the USA.
+Jacqui has choreographed the sell-out seasons of Stage School Australia’s productions of Seussical TYA at the Malthouse, Disney The Little Mermaid Jr., Disney Beauty and the Beast Jr. and Disney Aladdin Jr. at the Union Theatre, Disney Alice In Wonderland and The Secret Garden ~ Spring Version in 2016 at Southbank Theatre

 Tony Nikolakopoulos, Head of Drama

 Tony Nikolakopoulos is a leading Australian director and actor.
-He has played major roles in the feature films Alex & Eve, The Legend Maker, The Wannabes, Head On, on stage in Roulette (Adelaide Festival, Company B Belvoir, Portugal and Melbourne) and was producer/director of The Last Proxy (National Tour).
-His recent work includes Please Like Me (ABC), Time of Our Lives (ABC) and Wentworth Series 2 and 3.
-He is the Director and Producer of the short film Shabd which has been selected for the Melbourne Film Festival and Let Go which is currently in festivals.
-Tony won a performance award by the Melbourne International Film Festival for his work on the award winning short film 296 Smith St. Tony taught for many years at Deakin University where he also completed his Bachelor of Education.
-He is a regular guest lecturer at the VCA school of Film and TV working with the 1st year film directors and screen writers.
-Tony has directed countless productions for the Victorian Youth Theatre, including the Adelaide Fringe and USA Touring production of A Well Spun Yarn.
+He has played major and leading roles in various feature films like The Legend Maker, Alex and Eve, Predestination, Wog Boy, The Wannabes, Head On.
+On stage Tony has worked with MTC, Malthouse, South Australian Theatre Company, Sydney Opera House, the stage play Roulette (Adelaide Festival, Company B Belvoir, Portugal and Melbourne) and was producer/director of The Last Proxy (National Tour).
+Some of his recent work on TV includes Here Come the Habibs, Fat Tony & Co, The Doctor Blake Mysteries, Reef Doctors, The Pacific, Please Like Me (ABC), Time of Our Lives (ABC) and Wentworth Series 2, 3 and 4.
+He is the Director, Writer and Producer of the short film Shabd and Let Go.
+Tony won a performance award by the Melbourne International Film Festival for his work on the award winning short film 296 Smith St. For the last 25+ years, Tony has directed countless productions for the Victorian Youth Theatre, including the Adelaide Fringe and USA Touring production of A Well Spun Yarn, BABE: The Sheep Pig (2015 Union Theatre & 2017 Southbank Theatre) and the 2016 Alice’s Adventures in Wonderland Tour of Regional Victoria.

 Andy Coates, Head of Music

 Andy has a Bachelor of Arts in Music Industry, an Advanced Diploma of Music Performance and is trained in voice, piano, trumpet and drums.
-In additional to directing all of the recent YABC mid-year and end-of-year Gala seasons at the National Theatre, Andy’s Musical Director credits include Disney Alice in Wonderland Jr. (2016), Disney Aladdin Jr. and Disney The Little Mermaid Jr. (2015), This Is Australia (USA Tour 2015), Joseph and the Amazing Technicolor Dreamcoat (Malthouse and Adelaide Fringe 2014), Guys & Dolls Jr, Seussical (Malthouse and Adelaide Fringe 2013), Wizard of Oz (2014), Barnum and Pippin.
+In additional to directing all of the recent YABC mid-year and end-of-year Gala seasons at the National Theatre, Andy’s Musical Director credits include HONK!
+Jr - the musical tale of the Ugly Duckling and BABE the Sheep-Pig at the Lawler Theatre, Southbank Theatres - home of the MTC.
+Honk!
+Jr also toured to the Adelaide Fringe Festival.
+Disney Alice in Wonderland Jr. (2016), Disney Aladdin Jr. and Disney The Little Mermaid Jr. (2015), This Is Australia (USA Tour 2015), Joseph and the Amazing Technicolor Dreamcoat (Malthouse and Adelaide Fringe 2014), Guys & Dolls Jr, Seussical (Malthouse and Adelaide Fringe 2013), Wizard of Oz (2014), Barnum and Pippin.
 For over eight years Andy taught performing arts in primary schools; running a variety of choirs and ensembles and teaching music, drama, voice and circus.
 As well as performing in musical productions such as Assassins and Company, Andy has spent the last nine years performing with Melbourne swing act, Frankie Wants Out.
 Television credits with FWO include The Today Show, Better Homes & Gardens and Mornings with Kerri-Anne.

 Emily Wilkinson, Head of Beginners OnStage